Table of Contents

 • Verifying accounts through microdeposits can help reduce the risk of someone trying to fraudulently access account funds.
 Unexpected microdeposits can, however, indicate a scam.

-• Microdeposits deposits are usually temporary and withdrawn by the issuing bank within a few days.
+• Microdeposits are usually temporary and withdrawn by the issuing bank within a few days.

 Defining a Microdeposit

-Microdeposits are a type of deposit, or funds added to your bank account, but in this case in very small amounts.
+Microdeposits are a type of deposit or funds added to your bank account, but they’re very small amounts.
 Here are more details about how they work.

 Small Temporary Deposits

 The term microdeposit describes one or more small transfers of funds, each typically less than $1.
-They are usually sent by one bank to another bank when an account holder tries to link two bank accounts, such as for transferring money between them or perhaps for overdraft protection.
-They may also be sent when you are validating that you want your bank account linked to a particular service.
+They are usually sent by one bank to another bank when an account holder tries to link two bank accounts for transferring money between them or perhaps for overdraft protection, for example.
+They may also be sent when you’re validating that you want your bank account linked to a particular service.

-These deposits are usually temporary; you aren’t actually being paid for anything.
-After the microdeposits are sent, the account holder typically verifies their amounts.
-The funds are usually withdrawn by the issuing bank within a few days.
+These deposits are usually temporary — you aren’t actually being paid for anything.
+After the microdeposits are sent, the account holder typically verifies their amounts, and the funds are usually withdrawn by the issuing bank within a few days.

 Purpose and Use Cases